The Achill Archaeology Field School has now celebrated over three decades as a Training School for undergraduate and graduate students

 The Field School has a small but well-stocked library and a dedicated computer lab complete with a bank of new computers, A3 Scanner, EDM (Total Station), Auto Levels, Trimble GPS units.
-Software incudes Auto Cad 2015, Civil 3D, Map 3D, Arc GIS and Photoshop.
+Software includes Auto Cad 2015, Civil 3D, Map 3D, Arc GIS and Photoshop.
 Wi-Fi is installed in the Archaeology Centre and in our adjoining student accommodation.

-The Achill Archaeological Field School has been training archaeology students in field techniques for over 27 years
+The Achill Archaeological Field School has been training archaeology students in field techniques for over 30 years

-The Achill Field School usually conducts two archaeological excavations each year and these create an ideal training environment in which we can teach archaeology and anthropology students to excavate and to record the results of their archaeology excavations in a three-part system which creates a written record, a photographic record and a drawn record.
+The Achill Field School conducts two archaeological excavations each year and these create an ideal training environment in which we can teach archaeology and anthropology students to excavate and to record the results of their archaeology excavations in a three-part system which creates a written record, a photographic record and a drawn record.
 These three archaeology records come together in the post-excavation stage of the project to tell the story of the excavated site and form the foundation for our analysis of the excavated evidence and for our presentations to the public in the form of public lectures and printed publications.
-For many years, detailed stone-by-stone drawings, which were created on site to a precise scale, were later ‘inked-up’ in our office building using traditional methods, but these skills have now been replaced by digitisation using Adobe Photoshop and AutoCAD.
+For many years, detailed stone-by-stone drawings, which were created on-site to a precise scale, were later ‘inked-up’ in our office building using traditional methods, but these skills have now been replaced by digitisation using Adobe Photoshop and AutoCAD.

 A hallmark of Achill Archaeology Field School is our reputation for the quality of our field school training in Europe and North America.

-Archaeological field schools are found around the world, but we stand out for a number of reasons:
+Archaeological field schools are found around the world, but we stand out for a number of reasons

-Achill Archaeology Field School has a broad range of archaeology courses designed to suit all interests and budgets – our archaeology courses range in duration from one week to eight weeks and each archaeology course is targeted at a different market – interested amateurs seeking an exciting holiday (Introduction to Irish Archaeology and Bare Bones), archaeology undergraduate students seeking field experience and Academic Credit, and potential site supervisors (Trainee Supervisor course) – we don’t believe that one size fits all and so we offer a variety of archaeology courses to a variety of markets.
+Achill Archaeology Field School has a broad range of archaeology courses designed to suit all interests and budgets – our archaeology courses range in duration from one week to eight weeks and each archaeology course is targeted at a different market – interested amateurs seeking an exciting holiday (Introduction to Irish Archaeology), archaeology undergraduate students seeking field experience and Academic Credit (2-4-6-weeks), and potential site supervisors (Trainee Supervisor course) – we don’t believe that one size fits all and so we offer a variety of archaeology courses to a variety of markets.